AdrianTorjKobza/AI_Agents/Multi_Agent_Customer_Support_Automation_in_CrewAI/README.md

-Create a multi-agent crew to automate customer support.
+Build a multi-agent crew (using CrewAI), to automate customer support.